Carly Simon: Live from Martha's Vineyard: Production and release history

-The concert was filmed in the town of Gay Head on a specially built stage over two days in early June 1987.
+The concert was filmed in the town of Gay Head on a specially built stage overlooking Menemsha harbor over two days in early June 1987.
 The weather was very different over the two days, with the first being cloudy and misty and the second being bright and sunny, Simon recalls in several interviews that the original idea was to film both nights and then choose the best performances of each between them, but with the wildly different weather though, of course, it was not possible to intercut between performances.
 As a result, Simon reports that not only did she prefer the first evening's performance overall, but that the clouds and marine spray lent a certain air of mystery and intrigue as a backdrop for the concert.
 In addition, Simon tells viewers that she considerably shortened the concert for the first evening due to the cold, but performed the concert in its entirety the following evening.
 One of the missing songs can be found on both releases of the DVD as bonus footage.

 The concert was first released on VHS, Betamax, and Laserdisc in 1988, all three editions are now out of print.
 A Region 1 DVD version was released on March 9, 2004 by Grandstand Entertainment, which quickly went out of print.
 Simon reissued the concert on May 11, 2010 under the Iris Records label as a Region All DVD, with no changes to the original cover art.
 This release also carried over the special features from the previous release.